cicovic-andrija/prep/docs/PROBLEMS.md

 # lc-hard-7

 There are n children standing in a line.
 Each child is assigned a rating value given in the integer array ratings.
 You are giving candies to these children subjected to the following requirements: (1) each child must have at least one candy, and (2) children with a higher rating get more candies than their neighbors.
 Return the minimum number of candies you need to have to distribute the candies to the children.

+# lc-hard-8

+Write a program to solve a 9x9 Sudoku puzzle by filling the empty cells.
+A sudoku solution must satisfy all of the following rules: (1) each of the digits 1-9 must occur exactly once in each row, (2) each of the digits 1-9 must occur exactly once in each column, and (3) each of the digits 1-9 must occur exactly once in each of the 9 3x3 sub-boxes of the grid.
+The '.' character indicates empty cells.

+# lc-hard-9

+Given a string containing just the characters '(' and ')', return the length of the longest valid (well-formed) parentheses substring.

 # my-easy-1